ajant/SimpleArrayLibrary/README.md

 ```
 countMinDepth
 ------------------------------
+Count minimum depth of the array (number of nested sub-arrays) recursively.

 Second parameter must be an integer, or exception is thrown.
 This is a recursive method, second parameter is used for recursive calls and should not be used from the outside of the method.
 ```
 SimpleArrayLibrary::countMinDepth(array()); // 1